14 Things To Do Before Baby #2 Arrives

-Preparing for the arrival of your little one is hard enough, but if you already have a small child that you're chasing after, getting set for the day when your only child becomes a big brother or sister can seem more than a little daunting.
-Fear not, mama, crossing a few of these things off your list will not only take a bit off your plate, it will also help to make welcoming number two as seamless as possible.
+Preparing for the arrival of your little one is hard enough, but if you already have a small child who you're chasing after, getting set for the day when your only child becomes a big brother or sister can seem more than a little daunting.
+Fear not, mama, crossing a few of these things off your list will not only take a bit off your plate, it will also help to make welcoming baby number two as seamless as possible.
+Feeling a little lost in the planning department?
+No worries!
+We've put together a few tips for moms who have another bundle of joy on the way.
+Scroll ahead to get the 411.

 Free Up the Crib